wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 The first time I asked this question was in Tisch Hall at the NYU Stern School of Business at an entrepreneurship festival.

-The topic of conversation was “Innovation in Financial Technology”.
+The topic of conversation was “Fintech Ventures – Making Money with Money”.

-The panel included innovators like Eli W of Betterment, X of small bank...
+The panel included innovators Eli Brovermen of Betterment, Vince Passione of LendKey and Vinay Patel of One Financial Holdings.

 The auditorium was packed.